abhilash-babu-idnow/notes/deutsch_vocabulary.md

 * immerhin ; atleast, though
 * Dutzenden ; plural of Dutzend (dozen) <br> Er kaufte ein Dutzend Eier. <br>He bought a dozen eggs.
 * beigetragen ; contributed, added <br> Alle Mitarbeiter haben zum Erfolg unseres Unternehmens beigetragen. <br> All employees have contributed to the success of our company.
 * vermuten ; speculate, assume, suspect, expect, guess <br> Ich vermutete, dass der Mann im Anzug der Manager war.
 I assumed the man in the suit was the manager. <br>Ich vermutete einen Motorschaden und wendete mich an den Kundendienst.
 I suspected engine damage and contacted customer service.<br>Ich vermute, dass er morgen ankommen wird.
-I expect that he will arrive tomorrow. <br> Es ist fast Mitternacht.
-Ich vermute, dass er nicht mehr kommt.
-It is almost midnight; I guess he is not coming anymore.<br>Ich kann nur vermuten, was sein Motiv gewesen sein könnte.
-I can only speculate what his motive may have been.
+I expect that he will arrive tomorrow. <br> Ich vermute, dass er nicht mehr kommt.
+I guess he is not coming anymore<br>Ich kann nur vermuten, was sein Motiv gewesen sein könnte.
+I can only speculate what his motive may have been
 * bislang ; sofar <br> Bislang hat unser Team alle Spiele gewonnen.
-So far our team has won all matches.
+So far our team has won all matches
 * der Gipfel; peak, summit <br> Der Gipfel des Berges war mit Schnee bedeckt.
 The peak of the mountain was covered with snow

 # 6/3/2020 4:08:32 AM

 * Umsatz-Progonse ; Sales forecast. <br> Zoom verdoppelt Umsatz-Prognose.
-* Inzwichen ; In the meantime <br> Inzwichen machen jedoch auch Anbieter wie Facebook und Google Zoom Konkurrenz. <br> In the meantime, however, providers such as facebook and Google are also competing.
+* Inzwichen ; In the meantime <br> Inzwichen machen jedoch auch Anbieter wie Facebook und Google Zoom Konkurrenz.
+In the meantime, however, providers such as facebook and Google are also competing
-* Angaben ; Information <br> Ich bescheinige hiermit, dass die Angaben richtig sind (I hereby certify that the information is correct) <br> Angabe -> statement, specification, indication <br> Die Angaben im Handbuch sind ziemlich verwirrend.
-The specification listed in the manual are quite confusing.
+* Angaben ; Information <br> Ich bescheinige hiermit, dass die Angaben richtig sind (I hereby certify that the information is correct) <br> Die Angaben im Handbuch sind ziemlich verwirrend.
+The specification listed in the manual are quite confusing
 * laut ; prep. by, according to, as per <br> adj loud, noisy <br> Laut Prognosen werden die Umsaetze nächstes Jahr steigen.
 * annähernd ; approximate, almost, roughly <br> Das annähernde Gewicht dieses Auto beträgt drei Tonnen.
 The approximate weight of this car is three tonnes.
 * weitgehend ; adj. wide, to a great extent <br> adv. largely, widely <br> Unsere Kunden sind weitgehen zufrieden mit unseren Produkten.
 Our customers are largely satisfied with our products. <br> Unsere Anforderungen wurden weitgehend erfüllt.
 Our demands have been accepted to a great extent.